 Publication Information: Inoue, Asao B. (2021).
 Above The Well: An Antiracist Argument From a Boy of Color.
 The WAC Clearinghouse; Utah State University Press. https://doi.org/10.37514/PER-B.2021.1244

 Print Publication Date: July 9, 2021

 ISBN: 978-1-64215-124-4 (PDF) | 978-1-64215-125-1 (ePub) | 978-1-64642-224-1 (pbk.)
 978-1-64642-237-1 (ebook)

 Review by Andrea Lunsford, Macmillan Learning, September 30, 2021.

 Series Editors: Rich Rice, Texas Tech University; Heather MacNeill Falconer, University of Maine; and J. Michael Rifenburg, University of North Georgia

 Copyright © 2021 Asao B. Inoue.
-This book is available in print from Utah State University Press as well as from any online or brick-and-mortar bookstore.
-Available in digital format for no charge on this page at the WAC Clearinghouse two years after its first release.
-All proceeds from sales of this book will be donated to an endowment supporting social justice established by Asao Inoue with the Oregon State University Foundation.
-Following its release in open-access formats, you may view this book.
+This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 4.0 International License.
+278 pages, with notes and bibliographies.
+Above the Well is available in digital format for no charge on this page at the WAC Clearinghouse.
+It is also available in print from University Press of Colorado as well as from any online or brick-and-mortar bookstore.
+All proceeds from sales of the print edition will be donated to the Asao and Kelly Inoue Antiracist Teaching Endowment.
+You may view this book on this website.
 You may print personal copies of this book.
 You may link to this page.
 You may not reproduce this book on another website.